Image

 Potholes though?
 They are an everywhere problem.
 Even in Niagara Falls, Ontario, where we perceive things to be better the mayor’s phone rings and rings with a multitude of complaints.

-Moderate rain, with a high of 71 and low of 37 degrees.
-Don't forget your umbrella!
-Sunny in the morning, overcast for the afternoon and evening, clear overnight.
+Sunny, with a high of 88 and low of 52 degrees.
+Sunny in the morning, clear overnight.